hive-engine/hivesmartcontracts-wiki/NFT-Contracts.md

 Token IDs are always represented as strings when used in arguments to contract actions.
 Note that ID numbers are not globally unique; they will only be unique for a given symbol (i.e. MYNFT can have a token with id 5, and OTHERNFT can also have a token with id 5).
 The combination of symbol and ID number uniquely identifies a token (or NFT instance, as we sometimes refer to them).

 ### issue:
-Issues a new instance of an NFT to a Steem account or smart contract.
+Issues a new instance of an NFT to a Hive account or smart contract.
 Requires the issuance fee to be paid as described above.
 The ID of the newly issued token will be returned as part of an "issue" emission in transaction logs.
 * requires active key: yes

-* can be called by: Steem account or smart contract on the authorized list of issuing accounts/contracts for the NFT in question
+* can be called by: Hive account or smart contract on the authorized list of issuing accounts/contracts for the NFT in question

 * parameters:
   * symbol (string): symbol of the token (uppercase letters only, max length of 10)
-  * to (string): Steem account or smart contract to issue the token to
+  * to (string): Hive account or smart contract to issue the token to
-  * feeSymbol (string): the symbol of the regular Steem Engine token to be used for paying issuance fees.
+  * feeSymbol (string): the symbol of the regular Hive Engine token to be used for paying issuance fees.
 Initially, ENG and PAL are the only valid fee symbols, though other types may be added later.
-  * **(optional)** fromType (string): indicates whether this action is being called by a Steem account or a smart contract.
+  * **(optional)** fromType (string): indicates whether this action is being called by a Hive account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
-Note that a smart contract can still set this to user in order to perform the issuance on behalf of a Steem account rather than the calling contract itself.
+Note that a smart contract can still set this to user in order to perform the issuance on behalf of a Hive account rather than the calling contract itself.
-  * **(optional)** toType (string): indicates whether the destination specified by the "to" parameter is a Steem account or a smart contract.
+  * **(optional)** toType (string): indicates whether the destination specified by the "to" parameter is a Hive account or a smart contract.
 Can be set to user or contract.
 If not specified, defaults to user.
-  * **(optional)** lockTokens (dictionary object): if desired, specifies a basket of regular Steem Engine tokens to be locked within the newly issued NFT instance, as described above.
+  * **(optional)** lockTokens (dictionary object): if desired, specifies a basket of regular Hive Engine tokens to be locked within the newly issued NFT instance, as described above.
 Should be formatted as follows: ``{"SYMBOLONE": "quantity to lock", "SYMBOLTWO": "quantity to lock", ...}``.
   * **(optional)** lockNfts (array of object): if desired, specifies a basket of other NFT instances to be locked within the newly issued NFT instance, as described above.
 Should be formatted as follows: ``[ {"symbol":"SYMBOLONE", "ids":["1","2","3", ...]}, {"symbol":"SYMBOLTWO", "ids":["1","2","3", ...]}, ... ]``
   * **(optional)** properties (dictionary object): if desired, data properties can be set directly at issuance time using this parameter.
 Should be formatted as follows: ``{ "name1":"value1", "name2":"value2", ... }``